geraldfehringer/gerihifi.github.io/videos.md

 ![]({{ "/assets/images/youtube.png" | prepend: site.baseurl }} "James - Tube Lab") **James & Charles Ross - [Tube Lab](https://www.youtube.com/channel/UC8oqw6k6yTYTDTlu1qfTFSg)** [english]

->>This is for me a very, very knowledgeable person in regards of tubes
+>>Both of them are very, very knowledgeable person in regards of tubes!
->>He is located in Victoria Canada & his YT channel is a must-watch, especially newbies like myself
+>>They are located in Victoria Canada & his YT channel is a must-watch, especially newbies like myself.
->>Also with his Tube-Shop at [www.valvesnmore.com](www.valvesnmore.com) he offers really good tubes
+>>Also with his Tube-Shop at [www.valvesnmore.com](www.valvesnmore.com) he offers really good tubes.
 >>He is very helpful in choosing the right tubes and has very fair pricing (shipping not an issue)!!

 ---